crschmitz/ralab_sensotek_esp32s3_v-ld3_gate/README.md

 Each JSON message is serialized in a single line and terminated with a carriage return and newline (\r\n).
 This makes it easier to parse over serial/UART or network streams where line-based processing is expected.
 The communication topology is master x slave, with the sensor acting as slave (it will not start a communication, except for the log messages when ESP32 is booting).
-Some fields are commom to all JSON messages:
+Some fields are common to all JSON messages:

 - `"id"` (integer): Sensor address on the bus.
 For single‑sensor setups, always use `1`.
 - `"cmd"` (string): Command verb for the message.
 Implemented commands are: